theandrelima/pydantic-serdes/README.md

 ## Features

-- **Pydantic Integration**: Converting serialized data into Python objects is the oldest trick in the book, but pydantic-serdes elevates this process by directly converting the data into Pydantic models, which brings the added advantage of robust data validation.
+- **Pydantic Integration**: Converting serialized data into Python objects is the oldest trick in the book, but pydantic-serdes elevates this process by directly converting the data into Pydantic models (and vice-versa), which brings the added advantage of robust data validation.
 The models used in this process are defined by classes that inherit from either the ***PydanticSerdesBaseModel*** or ***PydanticSerdesRenderableModel***.
 This not only provides flexibility in setting up behaviors for your data, but also ensures data integrity through Pydantic's validation mechanisms.

 - **Built-in Support for Multiple Formats**: Currently, it supports loading serialized data from JSON, YAML, TOML